 In the standard STARFISH testing procedures, courses are counted along a wale and wales are counted in a direction perpendicular to the wales.
-In addition, the shrinkage template is laid down on the fabric for marking with its edge along a wale line.
-These rules are laid down so that the course and wale measurements will be compatible with the shrinkage measurements and therefore calculations of shrinkages based on the changes in the values of course and wale densities will be valid.
+In addition, the shrinkage template is placed on the fabric with its edge located along a wale line.
+These rules were established to ensure compatibility between the measurement of courses and wales and the measurement of shrinkage so that calculations of shrinkage based on changes in the values of course and wale densities are valid.

-However, it has to be recognised that, when a fabric shows significant spirality, the length and width shrinkages measured by the STARFISH method may not correspond exactly to changes in the length and width directions of a piece of fabric or a garment.
-This is because the original square shape of the test piece has been distorted into a parallelogram after washing.
-This can be important when assessing length changes in garments because the garment hem will rise by slightly more than the amount expected from the measured length shrinkage, and the width will be slightly greater.
+It has to be recognised, however, that when a fabric shows significant Spirality the length and width shrinkages measured by the STARFISH method may not correspond exactly to the changes which may be observed in the length and width of a piece of fabric, or a garment, when the original square shape of the test piece is distorted into a parallelogram after washing.
+This can be especially important when assessing length changes in garments because the garment hem will rise by slightly more than the amount expected from the measured length shrinkage, and the width will be slightly greater.

-The extent of this error can be calculated by examining the geometry of the test piece and the changes brought about by the development of spirality.
-It depends on the magnitude of the Reference spirality and the difference between the spirality before washing and that after washing.
-To a first approximation it can be said that the difference between the measured shrinkage and the actual change in length of a garment will not exceed about 3 percentage points, for the maximum levels of spirality which are normally encountered in practice.
+The extent of this "error" can be calculated by examining the geometry of the test piece and the changes brought about by the development of spirality.
+It depends on the magnitude of the Reference Spirality and the difference between the spirality before washing and that after washing.

+To a first approximation it can be said that the difference between the measured shrinkage and the actual change in length of a garment will not exceed about 3 percentage points, for the maximum levels of spirality that are normally encountered in practice.